SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 *what-you-see-is-what-you-get* rich text editor.
 Unlike the text tool, you can only edit its content in a dialog box.

-You add the HTML Tool like any other tool: drag it with your mouse from the toolbar onto your canvas.

 ### Media

 ![html tool media tab](images/html-tool.png "html tool media tab")